davidgiga1993/win-multitouch/README.md

 # About

-This library provides an interface for listening for multitoch inputs on windows using java.
+This library provides an interface for listening for multitouch inputs on windows using java.
 It treats mouse, pen and finger the same way.

-Note that this project is under development and does not yet include all the parts.

 ## Release
 The build dll and jar binary is available at the maven repo: